Vincesich/ReactNativeApp/README.md

 # React Native App

-This is a React Native application that
+This is a React Native application that provides a simple user registration and login system with navigation functionalities and Redux state management.

+## Features

+- User registration and login functionalities.
+- Navigation using React Navigation.
+- State management using Redux Toolkit.
+- Fetching user data from an API.
+- Displaying a list of registered users.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.